Aberdeen Black Lives Matter protest switches location - Evening Express

 “It is to do with social distancing and in order for the march to proceed on a safe route.

-“As long as we can do that with public safety in heart and then that is the best way forward.”
+“As long as we can do that with public safety in heart that is the best way forward.”

 Ola said there could be more than 1,000 people in attendance if all of the members of their social media supporters turn up.

 Ola said: “At this point we have over 300 that have said they would be going but on the Facebook group we have 1,200 members.
-So anything between those numbers.
+So there could be anything between those numbers.

 “It will be peaceful and we have stressed the importance of cooperating with the veterans to protect the war memorials.